neondatabase/website/content/docs/guides/logical-replication-alloydb.md

    ```

    - `subscription_name`: A name you chose for the subscription.
-   - `connection_string`: The connection string for the source Cloud SQL database, where you defined the publication.
-For the `<primary_ip>`, use the public IP address of your Cloud SQL Postgres instance that you noted earlier, and specify the name and password of the replication role you created earlier.
+   - `connection_string`: The connection string for the source AlloyDB database, where you defined the publication.
+For the `<primary_ip>`, use the public IP address of your AlloyDB Postgres instance that you noted earlier, and specify the name and password of the replication role you created earlier.
 If you're replicating from a database other than `postgres`, be sure to specify that database name.
    - `publication_name`: The name of the publication you created on the source Neon database.

 2. Verify the subscription was created by running the following command: